Data Structures and Algorithms C++

 Inserting a node into the list involves three cases

 1. Inserting a node at the beginning means inserting the newly created node as starting node.
-For inserting a node at the beginning first have created a new node and make new node point to old start, and then update start to point to new node as shown in below figure:
+For inserting a node at the beginning, first, create a new node and make the new node point to the old start, and then update starts to point to the new node as shown below figure:

 Code for inserting a node at the beginning:

-3. Inserting a node at a given position involves the creation of new temp node, Then have to find the position of insertion of the newly created node.
+3. Inserting a node at a given position involves the creation of a new temp node; then have to find the position of insertion of the newly created node.

-Code for insertion of the node at a given a position:
+Code for insertion of the node at a given position:

-Deleting a node from list involves removing a node from existing list.
-Deletion of the node from link list is simple than inserting a node into the list.
-In C++ code for deletion of the node is given as follows:
+Deleting a node from a list involves removing a node from the existing list.
+Deleting the node from the link list is simpler than inserting a node into the list.
+In C++, code for deletion of the node is as follows:

 Traversing a node with a particular key (value) from a list will search a node from the list whose info will match with the key of a given node.
 The following C++ code will traverse a list. data structures and algorithms C++